alec-chernicki/palettable/README.md

 Palettable is split up into two separate deployables, a web client and a beckend server.

+## How to run the application:

+Navigate to the client directory and run: `yarn`.

+Navigation to the server directory and run: `yarn`.

+Navigate to the root directory and run: `yarn start`.
+This will spin up both the client and the server on the same process.

+Run tests with: `yarn test` in either sub-directory.

 ## Client

 ### Tech Used: React, Redux, Redux-Observable, Sass